HadaIonut/material-bars/README.md

 A module that uses the Razer ChromaAPI to display some information directly on a chroma enabled keyboard.

-After the Foundry D20 Hekathon this module supports displaying the 2 available bars for a tokan, and using the numpad as a display for the ammount of spells left.
+After the Foundry D20 Hekathon this module supports displaying the 2 available bars for a token, and using the numpad as a display for the ammount of spells left.

 ![](https://i.imgur.com/KnXb0Z6.gif)